Real People Stories – Adeline

 Pap results mostly come in 4+ grades, and based on what they see/grade, it is what the colposcopist expects to find:

 • Borderline change: the cells have the tiniest changes, so they look slightly different from normal.
-And may or may not be an HPV change, as other things can cause this test result.
-If you think of this like a borderline CA125 blood result, it’s still normal, but it’s bordering on abnormal.
+And may or may not be a change, as other things can cause this result.
+If you think of this like a borderline blood result, it’s still normal, but it’s bordering on abnormal.
 They either expect to find nothing/inflammation or potentially but not indicative of CIN1.

 • Low-grade dyskaryosis: this result indicates a change consistent with CIN1, but inflammation only can still be the culprit – this change usually goes away on its own, so monitoring is often the go-to